A man is handed the bill at a restaurant.

 Remember, when it comes to your credit score, your credit utilization ratio only involves your revolving credit accounts.

-You can follow these steps to determine your credit utilization ratio:
+You may follow these steps to determine your credit utilization ratio:

 1. Add up the outstanding balances on all your revolving credit accounts (your total revolving debt).